neverbehind/the-accomplishment-system/the-system/daily-routine/README.md

 move them to today's list, or based on the amount of commitments you have, maybe you need to move them to a future day.

-> One of the purposes of the Daily Log Journal is to help you *not commit* to too much stuff.
+> One of the purposes of the Daily Commitment Journal is to help you *not commit* to too much stuff.
 As you use it day after day, you will notice that some of the tasks are bigger and you will need to focus on them for a significant portion of the day.
-So, if someone asks you to help with something else, you will develop a habit of checking your daily log page for the day before you commit to them, and maybe say "Sorry, I don't have time to today, but I can definitely help on Wednesday."
+So, if someone asks you to help with something else, you will develop a habit of checking your daily commitments page for the day before you commit to them, and maybe say "Sorry, I don't have time to today, but I can definitely help on Wednesday."
 You then write the commitment on Wednesday's page, rather than adding something to today's list that you will just have to end of moving anyways.